 - Copy the installer to your base image environment.

-- Disconnect your base image environment from the network.
+- Disconnect your base image environment from the network before proceeding.
+Confirm there is no internet access before running the installer.

 - Run the endpoint agent installer.